An Exceptional Collection For Khovanov Homology

 \section{Introduction}

 The purpose of this paper is to give a general method for lifting an idempotent decomposition of the Temperley-Lieb algebra $\TL_n$ to a decomposition of its categorification.
-Roughly speaking, we lift each idempotent $p\in \TL_n$ to an idempotent chain complex $P \in\Kom(n)$:
+Roughly speaking, we lift each idempotent $p\in \TL_n$ to a chain complex $P \in\Kom(n)$ so that the equation

 Along the way, we find new skein theoretic expressions for the decomposition of the Temperley-Lieb algebra, the categories which determine Khovanov homology are extended to differential graded categories, some mapping spaces are computed and a complete decomposition of these categories is introduced.